Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Past -- Common Pitfalls in Current Datasets

 The easiest way to automate the evaluation of mathematical prompts is to formulate them in a way such that the answer can be represented as a single token (e.g., a number or a mathematical term).
 Automatic evaluation can then be performed by keyword-matching the token to the gold-truth answer.
 A slightly more advanced variant is pursued by the MATH dataset, which allows a reasoning section, but encloses the final answer in a \texttt{\textbackslash boxed} environment (and only this is keyword-matched).

 No large machine learning dataset on mathematics currently exists that allows an arbitrary proof of an AI system to be checked for correctness against the gold-standard proof in the evaluation dataset.
+The Open Proof Corpus collects expert judgments on model-generated natural-language proofs and reports large gaps between boxed-answer accuracy and proof validity~\citep{openproofcorpus2025}.
 A proof-of-concept, highlighted by the IMO Small Challenge\footnote{\url{www.imo-small-challenge.io}}, shows how partial automation might be achieved, where a necessary test for correctness is carried out using detailed proof annotation.
 This builds on the idea that a system like an LLM, combined with a deterministic form of matching, can at least exclude incorrect proof candidates.
-If the gold truth is sufficiently rich, the annotations help the LLM break down a proof and assist it in understanding its main features (accepting that subtler points of proofs may still be currently out of reach for LLM understanding).
+If the ground truth is sufficiently rich, the annotations help the LLM break down a proof and understand its main features (accepting that subtler points of proofs may still be currently out of reach of LLMs' understanding).

 Some success has been attained in using an LLM to grade (or teach) another LLM~\citep{eldan2023tinystories, mukherjee2023orca}.
-Yet, for mathematics, we believe that this is not necessarily the right approach forward yet.
-The current generation of models do not have a sufficiently high performance on mathematics to be used as graders: for tasks that would often be deemed simpler than mathematics, this approach can fail~\citep{wang2023large}, although for solving programming puzzles this approach was successful~\citep{haluptzok2022language}.
+Yet, for mathematics, we believe that this is not necessarily the right approach forward.
+The current generation of models does not have a sufficiently high performance on mathematics to be used as graders: for tasks that would often be deemed simpler than mathematics, this approach can fail~\citep{wang2023large}, although for solving programming puzzles this approach was successful~\citep{haluptzok2022language}.
 Anecdotal evidence suggests that adapting the approach to proofs is challenging because of the multitude of potential proof variations for a single statement, which gives rise to a diverse set of textual expressions.
 At present, grading can, at best, be automated by the use of detailed human annotation for each problem in combination with LLM assistance based on such annotation.

 \paragraph{Recommendations.} In general, we recommend developing evaluation methodologies that allow for natural language proofs to be checked for correctness.
 This is difficult in general.
 A middle ground is to include as much metadata as possible when annotating datasets with manual effort, with a view towards supporting LLMs in using this metadata to assess proof candidates.
 Second, we recommend more research that quantifies the degree to which LLMs can evaluate mathematics.
 This will help in making objective statements about how good or how poor LLMs are at evaluating different kinds of mathematics, and help in identifying areas for improvement.